ANDOVER REGIONAL EDUCATION ASSOCIATION

 All monitoring or observation of the work performance of an employee shall be conducted openly and with full knowledge of the employee.

 Each member of the A.R.E.A.
-Secretarial/Clerical staff shall be given a copy of any visit or evaluation report prepared by her evaluators at least one (1) day prior to any conference to discuss it.
+Custodial staff shall be given a copy of any visit or evaluation report prepared by his/her evaluators at least one (1) day prior to any conference to discuss it.
 No such report shall be submitted to the central office, placed in the employee’s file or otherwise acted upon without prior conference with the employee.
-Each employee shall be required to sign the evaluation to verify that she has seen it and had an opportunity for a conference.
+Each employee shall be required to sign the evaluation to verify that he/she has seen it and had an opportunity for a conference.

 Promotional positions are defined as positions paying a salary differential and/or positions on the supervisory levels of responsibility.